Previewed 16 June 2018, Opened 5 July 2018, Closed 3 November 2018 at the Playhouse Theatre

 "Pungently theatrical, needlingly intelligent and often emotionally overwhelming, The Jungle traces the sprawl and fall of the refugee camp in Calais...
 Written by two Joes, Murphy and Robertson, who set up the Good Chance theatre in the camp, the play is engaged in the refugees' nerve-thrumming resilience and anxiety as they try to make it across the Channel, but properly sceptical about the British volunteers' bossiness and privilege.
 These are not simple relationships, however well-meaning.
 The production honours both the Jungle's creative endeavour and the aching pity that it had to exist.
 A significant event in which theatre shakes hands with the world."
 The Sunday Times

 "You might think that the biggest crisis facing Europe is Brexit.
 But in terms of deaths and desperation, it is by some margin the wave of migrants who have perished in Europe's seas or shivered in makeshift camps on its land.
 One of the most notorious of these was outside Calais before it was razed last year.
 It was known as the Jungle by its inhabitants.
 That title well describes a place where life for the thousands there was about daily survival.
 But this remarkable and at times deeply moving play by two young Brits known as 'the Joes' (surnames Murphy and Robertson) reveals that it was less a camp than an impromptu city.
 Co-directors Stephen Daldry and Justin Martin recreate it in the auditorium...
 Although there are tales, such as that of mentally and physically scarred 17-year-old Okot from Sudan that will sear themselves into the memory, so will the impression that the Jungle was brimful of hope, humour and humanity."
 The Metro

-The Jungle in London at the Playhouse Theatre public previews from 16 June 2018, opens on 5 July 2018, closes on 3 November 2018
+The Jungle in London at the Playhouse Theatre previewed from 16 June 2018, opened on 5 July 2018 and closed on 3 November 2018